samargulies/CDN-Sync-Tool/readme.txt

 Contributors: Fubra
 Tags: CDN,content delivery network, sync, CDN sync, tool, Content, Upload, Files, Media, Optimization,cloudfront,cloud front,amazon s3,s3,cloudfiles,theme files,speed,faster,accelerator,Page Load, Tested up to: 3.1-RC2
-Stable tag: 0.3
+Stable tag: 0.4
 Requires At Least: 3.0

-A tool to sync static files to a content delivery network (CDN) such as Amazon S3/CloudFront.
-Designed to be used with WP-Supercache or W3TotalCache.
+Syncs static files to a content delivery network (CDN) such as Amazon S3/CloudFront and CloudFiles.
+To be used with WP-Supercache or W3TotalCache.

 == Description ==

 Front end optimization plugin to be used with WP-Supercache or W3TotalCache.

-Uploads/syncs your static files to a Content Deilvery Network (CDN) such as Amazon S3/CloudFront from your media library, theme directory, WordPress's wp-include directory and plugin directories aswell as new media library uploads.
+Uploads/syncs your static files to a Content Deilvery Network (CDN) such as Amazon S3/CloudFront and CloudFiles from your media library, theme directory, WordPress's wp-include directory and plugin directories aswell as new media library uploads.

 Plugin runs images thought smushit.com to losslessy compress images, aswell as GD compression of images.